CAR: Conceptualization-Augmented Reasoner for Zero-Shot Commonsense Question Answering: Additional Explanations and Analyses

 \subsection{Baseline Performances}

 For SMLM~\cite{DBLP:conf/emnlp/BanerjeeB20}, we adopt the official implementation of \citet{DBLP:conf/emnlp/BanerjeeB20}, which employs the CSKB that exhibits the highest alignment with each task.
 Specifically, SocialIQA uses ATOMIC, while CommonsenseQA uses ConceptNet.
+For STL-Adapter~\cite{DBLP:conf/naacl/KimKKAHY22}, only those trained on ATOMIC are used for comparison in the body text.
 In this paper, all baseline performances are solely based on their officially reported results in their respective papers.

 As noted in the Limitations section, previous research in this area has primarily focused on using four CSKBs, namely ATOMIC~\cite{DBLP:conf/aaai/SapBABLRRSC19}, ConceptNet~\cite{DBLP:conf/aaai/SpeerCH17}, WordNet~\cite{DBLP:journals/cacm/Miller95}, and WikiData~\cite{DBLP:journals/cacm/VrandecicK14}.
-In order to provide a comprehensive benchmark of our framework's performance in the field of zero-shot commonsense reasoning, we compare our results on ATOMIC against baseline methods that use multiple CSKBs, despite the unbalanced amount of knowledge in such a comparison.
+In order to comprehensively benchmark our framework's performance in the field of zero-shot commonsense QA, we compare our results on ATOMIC against baseline methods that use multiple CSKBs despite the unbalanced amount of knowledge in such a comparison.
 Table~\ref{tab:appendix_full_baseline_results} presents a full comparison of our method with all existing baselines.
 Notably, for models based on RoBERTa-Large, our approach trained only on abstract knowledge injected ATOMIC achieves second place in the leaderboard, falling only behind~\citet{DBLP:conf/naacl/KimKKAHY22} with four CSKBs.
 While this comparison may be unfair due to the unbalanced amount of knowledge, it provides a strong justification for the excellent performance of our system.
 Our DeBERTa-v3-Large-based model still surpasses all baselines on average, indicating the necessity of leveraging a strong pre-trained language model.